 Why do I need a home inspection?

 You should have a home inspection to protect you and your investment.
 It will help reduce risk when purchasing real estate.
 Remember, it does not eliminate ALL risk and unexpected repairs should be expected.
 This is a service we recommend you don’t skimp on.
 Saving 20, 30 or even $50 on a home inspector may cost you thousands in the long run.
 Not all inspectors are equal or have the same qualifications!
 Do your homework, don’t be afraid to ask questions and be present during the inspection.
+More info can be found on our blog; what exactly is a home inspection?
+The following are some types of inspections you may need:

 Home purchase.
 This is typically the largest single investment a person makes.
 You should learn as much as you can about the condition of the property and the need for any major repairs before you buy in order to minimize unpleasant surprises and difficulties afterwards.
 A home inspection should also point out the maintenance that will be necessary to keep it in good shape and point out shut off locations.
 After the inspection you will have a much clearer understanding of the property you are about to purchase and will be able to make a confident buying decision.
 Many buyers have saved literally thousands of dollars through information provided by a good home inspector.